-A. The fair value of open positions as of June 29, 2024.

-B. The market prices for the underlying commodities used to determine A. above were adjusted adversely by a hypothetical 10% change and compared to the fair value amounts in A. above to project the potential negative impact on earnings that would be recognized for the respective scenario.
+- A. The fair value of open positions as of June 29, 2024 December 28, 2024. - B. The market prices for the underlying commodities used to determine A. above were adjusted adversely by a hypothetical 10% ch and compared to the fair value amounts in A. above to project the potential negative impact on earnings that would be recognize the respective scenario.

-Based on the sensitivity analysis described above, the hypothetical 10% adverse change in market prices for open derivative instruments as of June 29, 2024 indicates a decrease in potential future net gains of \$3.6 million.
-See also Item 7A of our Annual Report on Form 10-K for the fiscal year ended September 30, 2023.
+Based on the sensitivity analysis described above, the hypothetical 10% adverse change in market prices for open derivative instruments as of June 29, 2024 December 28, 2024 indicates a decrease an increase in potential future net gains losses of \$3.6 million \$0.2 million.
+See also Item 7A of our Annual Report on Form 10-K for the fiscal year ended September 30, 2023 September 28, 2024.
 The above hypothetical change does not reflect the worst case scenario.
 Actual results may be significantly different depending on market conditions and the composition of the open position portfolio.